soundcut/app/README.md

 # Sound Slice App - prototype - Extract sound memes in the browser

-Sound Slice is a - soon to be - Progressive Web App which lets you to extract, share, save, download or simply listen to specific moments (a `slice`) of a song or any audio source.
+Sound Slice is a Progressive Web App which lets you to extract, share, save, download or simply listen to specific moments (a `slice`) of a song or any audio source.

 Created and developed by [Tim](https://twitter.com/tpillard).